Tommy Wallach

 Tommy Wallach is an American author, musician, screenwriter, and game designer.

 Wallach is best known for his YA novel We All Looked Up, which spent over six months on the New York Times bestseller list.
-He is also the co-creator of Unspeakable: The Murder of JonBenet Ramsey, starring Melissa McCarthy and Clive Owen, forthcoming on Paramount+.
+He is also the co-creator of The Murder of JonBenét Ramsey, starring Melissa McCarthy and Clive Owen, forthcoming on Netflix on December 10, 2026.

 Wallach co-owns Hatch Escapes, an immersive experience and gaming company based in Los Angeles, which created The Ladder, winner of a 2025 THEA alongside The Sphere in Las Vegas, Tokyo DisneySea, and the Paris Olympics Opening Ceremony.
 He was also placed on the 2025 XLIST, recognizing innovators in experiential design.

 In 2008, Wallach was signed to Decca Records, who released his self-titled EP.
 He has released two full-length albums independently, and has performed in such venues as the Guggenheim Museum and Joe's Pub.

 His original musical Vicky & Frank, loosely based on Mary Shelley's Frankenstein, is currently in development for Broadway by 8-time Tony-Award-winning producer Joey Parnes.

 Early life

 Wallach was born in Stamford, CT and raised in Bellevue, WA.
 His mother, Stephanie Wallach, was the 10th female commercial airline pilot in the United States.
 Wallach attended NYU Tisch, eventually graduating from the Gallatin School of Individualized Study, and received an MA in Journalism from Stanford University.
+As a youngster of 12, Wallach appeared as Jason in The Group Theater's 1995 and 1996 productions of Falsettos.